cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

 - ``tx_vec_en`` parameter [int]

-  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6, ConnectX-6 Dx, ConnectX-6 Lx, BlueField and BlueField-2 NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6, ConnectX-6 Dx and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
 The parameter is deprecated and ignored.

 - ``rx_vec_en`` parameter [int]